Working with Calculated Measures

 next to the field that you want to use in your calculated measure and select Create Calculated Measure.

-The calculated measure editor appears with instructions on how to define your calculations.
+The calculated measure editor appears with instructions on how to set up your calculations.

 -